Biographies Characteristics Analysis

 107. The United Nations University is located in Tokyo.

-108. Venice in Italy is built on 118 islets, connected by 400 bridges.
+108. Venice in Italy is built on 118 islets and connected by 400 bridges.
 She gradually sinks into the water.

-109. In Paraguay, registered blood donors can legally participate in duels.
+109. In Paraguay, registered blood donors can legally duel.

 1. In E. Rumyantsev’s poem “Guess” we read: